rushealy-aws/aws-gs-digital-twin/docs/02-onboarding.md

 ### VPC Requirements

-AWS Ground Station Digital Twin requires specific network configurations:
+AWS Ground Station Digital Twin requires specific network configurations for dataflow endpoints:

 1. Create or select a VPC with:
    - At least two subnets in different Availability Zones